MicrosoftDocs/azure-stack-docs/azure-stack/user/authenticate-azure-stack-hub.md

 # Get authentication information for Azure Stack Hub

 To authenticate to Azure Stack Hub requires that you provide subscription ID, tenant ID, and Location, and Azure Stack Hub Resource Manager endpoint.
-You can get these values from the [Azure Stack Hub Resource Manager endpoint](./azure-stack-version-profiles-ruby.md#the-azure-stack-hub-resource-manager-endpoint) for Azure Stack Hub.
-Or you can get them using the steps in this article.

 ## Values needed to authenticate